jfricano/StreamOtter/README.md

 StreamOtter carries KafkaSocks’ original goal of simpler Kafka-to-frontend integration into a broader developer experience: connect, define delivery behavior, integrate, inspect, and test recovery.

 **Status: V1 is implemented and tested in this repository** — a Node.js gateway, a TypeScript browser SDK over Socket.IO, a CLI, a local web workbench, and a reference order-status application.
-It is a release candidate that meets the Gate A readiness checks, not a published release: packages are not on npm, and the public home site and hosted demo are the next milestone.
+It is a release candidate that meets the Gate A readiness checks, not a published release.
+The five packages are prepared as `0.1.0-rc.1` and tested as installed packages, but they are not on npm yet, and the public home site and hosted demo are the next milestone.
 What was verified, how, and the known limitations are recorded in [docs/IMPLEMENTATION_STATUS.md](./docs/IMPLEMENTATION_STATUS.md).

 ## What V1 does